*An Associate of Science degree is considered a terminal degree. The decision on course transferability rests with the receiving institution.

 Keiser University’s Associate of Science degree in Histotechnology prepares students to work as Histotechnicians in a variety of anatomic pathology laboratory settings.
 The Histotechnology program is designed to develop technical and intellectual skills as well as developing individuals with a commitment to quality patient care, a passion for the profession, and continued growth within the field.
 Students learn the core requirements of histotechnology including processing and embedding of surgically removed anatomic specimens and microtomy.
 Student will master routine and special staining techniques that make it possible to distinguish tissue components through microscopic examination.

-Click here to review programmatic outcomes.
+Click here here to review NAACLS programmatic outcomes.